-Courses for the M.A. in Professional Counseling will be offered on the TMU campus two days each week providing a flexible schedule for students who plan to work while completing the program.
+Courses for this degree will be offered on the TMU campus two days each week providing a flexible schedule for students who plan to work while completing the program.
 Students can choose to take morning courses, evening courses, or both.

 The CMHC Concentration offers comprehensive courses required by the state of Georgia for licensure.
 Individuals seeking the 63 credit hour program must have a bachelor’s degree and are strongly recommended to complete a research methods course that includes statistics prior to applying to the program.